SystemsApproach/tcpcc/design.rst

 3.4.1 Experimental Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Our approach runs real TCP sending/receiving hosts, where the
+Our approach uses real TCP senders/receivers running on Linux hosts,
-implementation of the various congestion-control mechanisms are those
-found in the Linux kernel.
-A range of behaviors are studied using a
+with a range of behaviors studied using a combination of kernel
-combination of kernel packages like ``netem`` and ``tbf qdisc``,
+packages like ``netem`` and ``tbf qdisc``.
+Performance data is then
-with performance data collected using ``tcpdump``.
-The network
+collected using ``tcpdump``.
+The network connecting the end-hosts is
-connecting the end-hosts is constructed from a combination of real
-switches and emulated elements, supporting for example, wide-area
+constructed from a combination of real switches and emulated elements,
-delays and low-bandwidth links.
+supporting for example, wide-area delays and low-bandwidth links.

 The experiments can be characterized along two orthogonal
 dimensions.
 One is the topology of the network.
 This includes link